astrorigin/pyswisseph/docs/index.rst

 .. note::

-    This version of the documention, adapted for the Python programming language, is a work in progress.
+    This version of the documentation, adapted for the Python programming language, is a work in progress.
     Head to https://github.com/astrorigin/pyswisseph if you want to participate.